-Physical construction of new buildings is complete or nearly so for four of the five NSRCs, constituting major progress in the challenging process of establishing these facilities.
-All five have had robust pre-operations "jump-start" user programs in which existing capabilities of the host laboratories were made available to outside users as a prelude to operations of the NSRCs themselves.
-Over 400 user proposals were accommodated during this period, leading to substantial advances in a number of areas; a few examples include the development and application of methods for the controlled synthesis of hollow or filled nanospheres; new insights on charge transport within two-dimensional and quasi-one-dimensional nanocrystal arrays; and the development of modular microlaboratories that facilitate sophisticated, reproducible measurement of the behavior and properties of nanomaterials.
+Physical construction of six new buildings has been completed for the five NSRCs, the initial complement of technical equipment has been successfully installed and commissioned, and all five facilities entered full user operations between FY 2006 and FY 2008.
+All five had robust pre-operations "jump-start" user programs in which existing capabilities of the host laboratories were made available to outside users as a prelude to operations of the NSRCs themselves.
+Hundreds of user proposals were accommodated during this period, leading to substantial advances in a number of areas; a few examples include the development and application of methods for the controlled synthesis of hollow or filled nanospheres; new insights on charge transport within two-dimensional and quasi-one-dimensional nanocrystal arrays; and the development of modular microlaboratories that facilitate sophisticated, reproducible measurement of the behavior and properties of nanomaterials.
+In the operations phase of the NSRCs, user activity has picked up accordingly, with nearly 800 unique users in FY 2007 for the four centers that had operations funding that year.
+Currently, the facilities have increased substantially their user base and new and exciting discoveries have emerged.
+Research highlights include the DNA-mediated crystallization of nanoparticle arrays into three-dimensional ordered structures; the production of hollow protein nanotubes by self-assembly of surface-modified hexameric ring structures; the deposition of metallic nanoparticles on a preapplied film of carbon nanotubes on plastic to create flexible hydrogen sensors; potential on-off switch for nanoelectronics using mechanically controlled conductance of a single-molecule junction; improved hybrid solar cells via in situ ultra-violet polymerization.

-Mission Relevance:
+Mission Relevance

 A part of the mission of the Office of Science is to "deliver the premier tools of science to our Nation's research enterprise."
 The NSRCs join the suite of major DOE user facilities that fulfill this objective.
-A seminal DOE-BES workshop and subsequent report on Basic Research Needs to Assure a Secure Energy Future cited nanoscience as a critical cross-cutting theme, and this has been reiterated in follow-up reports on Basic Research Needs for the Hydrogen Economy and Basic Research Needs for Solar Energy Utilization.
-In addition, BES and the NSTC cosponsored a major workshop and report on Nanoscience Research for Energy Needs that identified key research targets and foundational themes for energy-related nanoscience.
+A seminal DOE-BES workshop and subsequent report on Basic Research Needs to Assure a Secure Energy Future cited nanoscience as a critical cross-cutting theme, and this has been reiterated in numerous follow-up reports on Basic Research Needs for specific focused aspects of energy research, such as the hydrogen economy, solar energy utilization, and solidstate lighting.
+In addition, BES and the NSTC co-sponsored a major workshop and report on Nanoscience Research for Energy Needs that identified key research targets and foundational themes for energy-related nanoscience.
 As stated in the Executive Summary of that report, "At the root of the opportunities provided by nanoscience to enhance our energy security is the fact that all of the elementary steps of energy conversion (e.g., charge transfer, molecular rearrangement, chemical reactions, etc.) take place on the nanoscale."

-Scientific Challenges:
+Scientific Challenges

-Strategic investments in scientific areas of opportunity are required to help our nation develop a balanced research and development infrastructure, advance critical research areas, and nurture the scientific and technical workforce of the new century.
+Strategic investments in scientific areas of opportunity are necessary to help our nation develop a balanced research and development infrastructure, advance critical research areas, and nurture the scientific and technical workforce of the 21st century.
 Nanotechnology R&D is a top federal priority with broad potential implications for the nation's competitiveness.
-DOE's response has been the development of the NSRCs, whose goals include: (1) to attain a fundamental scientific understanding of nanoscale phenomena, particularly collective phenomena; (2) to achieve the ability to design and synthesize materials at the atomic level to produce materials with desired properties and functions; (3) to take full advantage of other existing major user facilities, and (4) to develop experimental characterization techniques and theory/modeling/simulation tools necessary to drive the nanoscale revolution.
+DOE's participation in this effort includes the development and operation of the NSRCs, whose goals include: (1) to attain a fundamental scientific understanding of nanoscale phenomena, particularly collective phenomena; (2) to achieve the ability to design and synthesize materials at the atomic level to produce materials with desired properties and functions; (3) to take full advantage of other existing major user facilities, and (4) to develop experimental characterization techniques and theory/modeling/simulation tools necessary to drive the nanoscale revolution.